 Flooding in Alaska can be broken into a number of categories, including surface water runoff floods, snowmelt floods, ground-water flooding, ice jam floods, flash floods, fluctuating lake levels, alluvial fan floods and jokulhaups.
-Alaska also experiences coastal flooding from storm surge, but this will be discussed in the Weather section.
 These are not exclusive categories, as a flood event could have elements of more than one type.